AdaCore/why3/doc/manpages.rst

 Additional Options
 ~~~~~~~~~~~~~~~~~~

-``--extra-expl-prefix <s>``
+.. option:: --extra-expl-prefix <s>

-    specifies *s* as an additional prefix for labels that denotes VC
+   specify *s* as an additional prefix for labels that denotes VC
    explanations.
 The option can be used several times to specify
    several prefixes.

 Getting Potential Counterexamples
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~